 If you’re getting ready at a hotel or the venue itself, be sure to pack your must-have wedding day items beforehand (along with all of your attire, of course).
 Your phone charger, wallet and most importantly, the rings are just some of the things you’ll need.
 Create a wedding day emergency kit with essentials like snacks, beauty supplies, tape, and over-the-counter medicines.
 You’ll also need to pack a bag for the wedding night if you won’t be returning home after the reception.

-Take a few hours to sort through any decorative items you plan to use at the wedding.
+Take a few hours to sort through any decorative items and details like your guest book, wedding favors, etc.—particularly if you're going the DIY route.
 If you won’t be present during the venue setup, be sure to carefully categorize and label the items so it’s clear for the people who will be putting your event space together.
 You can even create a mockup or diagram of how the décor should look before your wedding, but if you’re working with an event planner, he or she will probably already have something similar on hand.
 Lastly, consider reaching out to your venue and asking if it’s possible to drop off your décor a few days before the wedding.
 They may charge you a storage fee, but knowing that everything is already on-site can save you a lot of trouble in the long run.

-From your wedding party to your parents, fiancé(e) and future in-laws, it’s customary to give a gift to your loved ones on the big day.
+From your wedding party to your parents, fiancé(e), and future in-laws, it’s customary to give a gift to your loved ones on the day of the wedding or at your rehearsal dinner.
 Now is the time to wrap the gifts and put them with the rest of the wedding day items for safe keeping.
 Treating your guests to wedding welcome bags?
 This is the time to put those together if you aren’t having them custom-made by a vendor.
 Get together with your S.O. and enlist your bridesmaids/groomsmen as your personal wedding bag creators to make the process go by more quickly.

 Truth be told, you should start packing for your honeymoon even sooner if you can, but take the last few days before your wedding to round up any miscellaneous stuff you plan to bring.
 Review your honeymoon itinerary and double-check that you have all the necessary documents (passports, IDs, confirmation numbers) ready to go.